 So let’s start our applique adventure.
-I am going to show you how to use all modern innovations for applique so it’s easier, faster and more fun.
+I am going to show you how to use all modern innovations for applique so it’s easier, faster, and more fun.
 There are a variety of techniques for applique.
 I am going to use “raw edge applique”.

 1. Choose your applique design.

-You can draw it yourself, use printed coloring books, online coloring pages, you can Google whatever designs you want (go to Google, enter your design (for example, “rose flower”) – images – tools – type – line drawing) but be careful with copyright information – many designs are not free to use and you can buy them (really cheap).
+You can draw it yourself, use printed coloring books, or online coloring pages, you can Google whatever designs you want (go to Google, enter your design (for example, “rose flower”) – images – tools – type – line drawing) but be careful with copyright information – many designs are not free to use and you can buy them (really cheap).
 You can easily find applique designs online.
 I like designs from this site Planet Applique.

-Have in mind that when using fusible web for your applique projects your designs will come out IN REVERSE when looked at from the interfacing side, so if the designs you choose are not symmetrical (it doesn’t apply for symmetrical designs, obviously) you need to draw your applique shapes backward.
+Have in mind that when using the fusible web for your applique projects your designs will come out IN REVERSE when looked at from the interfacing side, so if the designs you choose are not symmetrical (it doesn’t apply for symmetrical designs, obviously) you need to draw your applique shapes backward.
 For example, if you want to applique letters using fusible web your letters will look like this when seen from the interfacing side.